nhatnamduong688/art-venture-foundation/public/images/news/README.md

 ## Current Status

 📁 Folder created and ready for images!
-⏳ Waiting for 7 news images...
+⏳ Waiting for A&V News images...

 **Note:** You can upload all 7 images, or fewer if you want to repeat some images.
-If you have more than 7, we can add more articles to the list.
+These are different from the Events images.

+## Route Clarification
+- `/news` → EventsPage (A&V Foundation Events) ✅ Done
+- `/av-news` → NewsPage (A&V News) ⏳ This folder